 “I agree.
 We should work together, as well.
 We share a common goal with regards to the High Priest’s seal; I wish to posthumously free my mother, and we both wish to save Celeste.”

 “We will soon have the power to break the seal,” Hope said.

 “How can you be so confident?
 Just yesterday you told me that only the power of a God could break it.”

 “Remember- I consider hubris to be a virtue,” Hope said with a laugh.
 “We’ll gain unimaginable power sooner than you think.
-In the meantime, I need to ensure Celeste’s safety.”
+In the meantime, I only need to ensure Celeste’s safety.”